Good Deeds: Plot

-Wesley at that point forward tries to make their lives a bit easier since Lindsey has to bring Ariel with her to work at night.
+Wesley at that point tries to make their lives easier since Lindsey has to bring Ariel with her to work at night.
 Lindsey also begins to bring out a more fun spirit in Wesley, and he begins to break from his predictable routines, which Natalie notices.
 However, since Ariel hasn’t been in school, child welfare was notified and takes Ariel to a foster home.
 Wesley watches in despair as Ariel is taken from her mother and offers Lindsey a rent-free corporate apartment, which allows her to regain custody of Ariel.
 When Wesley reveals he has always wanted to ride a motorcycle, Lindsey rents one and the pair ride across the countryside.
 They stop by a pond, where they kiss.
 Wesley admits he is engaged, and Lindsey leaves.

 Deeds Incorporated takes over the rival company, but Walter ruins the celebration with his outburst.
 Lindsey arrives at the party to talk to Wesley, and although initially wanting to leave after seeing the wealthy crowd, Walter forces her to stay.
 Walter suggests to Wilimena that Wesley and Lindsey are having an affair.
-Wilimena hints to Lindsey that Wesley would not stay with someone poorer for long.
+Wilimena hints to Lindsey that Wesley would not stay with someone poor for long.
 Natalie, Wesley, Walter, Wilimena, and Lindsey become trapped in an elevator after Wesley and Walter fight.
 Natalie and Wilimena notice Lindsey reaching for Wesley's hand, which was injured in the fight.

 Wesley visits Lindsey that night, but she rejects him.
 Wesley and Natalie realize that, although they love each other, their marriage would not be happy because they are only together for their parents.
 They announce their split at their engagement party.
 Wesley also reveals he is quitting and traveling to see his old friends.
 He hires John as the new CEO of Deeds.
 Although initially angry, Walter accepts this and begins to make a change in his behavior and become more responsible.

 Wesley tells Lindsey he is going to Nigeria and invites Lindsey and Ariel along.
 Lindsey again rejects him as she is afraid of rejection.